-Gilles Hansoul is the senior advisor for operational affairs at the International Committee of the Red Cross (ICRC) Delegation to the European Union and NATO based in Brussels.
+Gilles Hansoul is since 2013 the "Senior Advisor for Operational Affairs" at the International Committee of the Red Cross (ICRC) Delegation to the European Union and NATO based in Brussels.
 The work of an Advisor for Operational Affairs is to inform interlocutors of the ICRC's global missions and the issues encountered by the ICRC in situations of armed conflict, and promote a working relationship to resolve those issues.
-Gilles is also coordinating ICRC's contribution of humanitarian observations and lessons from the military campaign in Afghanistan in the framework of NATO lessons learned projects.
+Gilles is also coordinating ICRC's contribution to the development of NATO (or EU) policies, guidance and procedures related to the Protection of Civilians, e.g. the humanitarian lessons from the military campaign in Afghanistan in the framework of NATO lessons learned projects.

 Gilles joined the ICRC in 2008.
 His experience in the field includes two missions in Afghanistan, as a protection delegate and as a Head of Sub-delegation, and in the Southern Caucasus (South Ossetia) as a protection team leader.
 Prior to his ICRC work, Gilles worked six years as an attorney in Belgium.
 He speaks fluent French, English and German.